 Words can be cheap.
-Any fool can make a vow.
-It takes character, perseverance, and tenacity to keep it.
+Any fool can make a vow at a wedding ceremony.
+But it takes character, perseverance, and tenacity to keep it.
 This especially applies to the tenacity that is required in persevering in marriage.

 With that thought in mind, below you will find a few quotes to consider as far as being tenacious in following through with what you promised in your wedding vow.
 They concern going the extra mile in putting in extra effort to make your marriage the best it can be.